OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 # Data Preparation
 The variables Age, Gender, Membership Type, Satisfaction level and discount applied were recoded into different variables. <br />
 The descriptive statistics option was used to check for missing values in the dataset.
-The variable "Satisfaction level" had 2 missing cases, so the records on the 2 individuals bearing the missing values were removed thus reducing the total number of observations in the dataset from 350 to 348. <br />
+The variable "Satisfaction level" had 2 missing cases, so the records on the 2 individuals bearing the missing values were removed thus reducing the total number of records in the dataset from 350 to 348. <br />

 # Objectives
 Objective 1: Descriptive statistics for Age, Membership Type, and Satisfaction Level.
 This was achieved using frequency count, mean, and percentages. <br />